iamdhruvgarg/Atliq-Hardware-Sales-Analytics/README.md

-# Excel-Sales-Analytics

-Here’s a **professional and clear README intro** you can use for the collection of PDF reports you uploaded.
-This is ideal for sharing in a LinkedIn post, GitHub/portfolio project, or internal team documentation:

----

-## 📊 AtliQ Hardware – Business Performance Reports (2019–2021)
+# 📊 AtliQ Hardware – Business Performance Reports (2019–2021)

 Welcome to a comprehensive suite of data-driven performance reports curated for AtliQ Hardware, spanning customers, divisions, geographies, and products.
 These reports are designed to support strategic decision-making, marketing insights, and financial planning across business units.